dma151/PokeDex/README.md

 1. Fork and clone this repository.
 2. Change into the new directory.
 3. Fulfill the listed requirements.
-4. Submit your solution with a pull request on this repository.

 Please turn in your submission by the deadline on your cohort calendar.

 ## Requirements

-1. When the page loads, make a request to the PokéApi and list all Pokémon in the browser.
-Each character should appear in `section#results` element.
+1. When the page loads, make a request to the PokéApi and list the names of all the Pokémon in the AllPokeMon Component and the details of the first Pokemon in SinglePokemon Component.
-2. Add an input field/search bar with a submit button called "Search".
-When the user enters the name of the Pokémon and clicks submit, a request is made to the PokéApi and the approprate Pokémon's name should appear in the `section#results` element.
-The new results should clear out any existing results before displaying the new results.
-3. Add a dropdown that includes the following options: Name, Move, Ability, and Location.
-4. Focus the search based on the option the user selects for the dropdown menu.
-   When the Search button is clicked, make a request to the PokéApi to search the Pokémon property that matches the selected option for what is in the input field.
-5. If the input does match any data from the PokéApi, create an alert that says "No matches!
-Try something else!"
+2. When the user clicks a pokemon the SinglePokemon info will update to show the info for that Pokemon
+3. The individual Pokemon will include an `Add To Team` link which will add that Pokemon to the users team
+4. The Navigation will include a link to `Pokedex` and `My Team`.
+If the user clicks on `Pokedex` then the page will display all the Pokemon.
+If the user clicks `My Team` then the `MyTeam Comonent` will display all the Pokemon in that users.
+5. When on the `My Team` page the user will be able to remove the Pokemon from their team.

 ## Bonus